-• What if my mind keeps wandering and that makes it hard to relax and focus on the sensations?
+What if my mind keeps wandering and it's hard to relax or focus on the sensations?

 This is natural.
 Just keep trying to bring your attention back to the exercise.
 It's important that you aren't tense, in a hurry, or very preoccupied with something else.
-If you are, or if you don't really have enough time to do the exercise, leave it for another time.
-You may be feeling nervous or self-conscious if this is the first time you have explored enjoying your sexuality in this way.
-Or perhaps you're putting lots of pressure on yourself to feel turned on or to have an orgasm.
-Try to just relax and enjoy the sensations and not worry about how turned on you are.
-Developing fantasies in your mind can help you to enjoy masturbation more, because it can help you feel more turned on and also help keep your mind focused.
-You might like to experiment - imagining different scenarios with different fantasy partners in different settings.
+If you are, or if you don't really have enough time to do the exercise, leave it for a time when you do.
+You may be feeling nervous or self-conscious if this is the first time you have explored/enjoyed your sexuality in this way.
+Or maybe you are putting pressure on yourself to feel turned on or have an orgasm.
+Try instead to relax and enjoy the sensations - worrying about how turned on you are makes it less likely that you will be!

+Developing fantasies in your mind can help you to enjoy masturbation more, both by helping you feel more turned on, and by keeping your mind focused.
+You could experiment, imagining different partners and scenarios.
 Give yourself permission to not judge yourself on these fantasies.
-Fantasies are not facts!
-You can experiment with scenarios and activities that you may never wish to try in real life.
+Fantasies are not reality!
+You can experiment with different settings, partners and activities that you may never wish to try in real life.
 If you find fantasising difficult, you could experiment with erotic writing or images to stimulate your imagination.